Lowener Theory on Analytic Universal Covering Maps: Classes, Expanding Behavior, Boundedness and a Counterexample

 Let $I \subset [-\infty, \infty]$ be an interval.
-First we point out a few simple facts concerning differences between (I) the class of Loewner chains of univalent functions on $I$ and (III) the class of Loewner chains on $I$.
+We begin by illustrating, with examples, some simple differences between (I) the class of Loewner chains of univalent functions on $I$ and (III) the class of general Loewner chains on $I$.